 Geoscape Solar’s exclusive financing and engineering services delivers property owners a solution for their energy needs and ROI.

-For over 13 years, Geoscape Solar has made a name for itself by being a leader in providing innovative financial and engineering solutions for property owners looking convert to solar energy.
+For over 13 years, Geoscape Solar has made a name for itself by being a leader in providing innovative financial and engineering solutions for property owners looking convert to commercial solar energy.
 As construction and building codes have changed, Geoscape has ensured that new construction is built with the ability to comply with New Jersey’s Energy Master Plan.

 New Jersey’s Energy Master Plan details strategies and milestones for New Jersey to completely run on clean energy by 2050.
 Specific strategies include multiple steps towards building code decarbonization.
 These steps include ordinances that new construction have roofs suitable for solar, expansion of statewide net zero carbon property incentives, and requirements that 3 – 4% of spots in newly built parking have EV chargers.